wur-bioinformatics/introduction-to-bioinformatics/week3.md

 In contrast, the _hard_ interpretation would be: instantaneous speciation, i.e., an ancestral species lineage split up so fast that the new lineages do not have sufficient unique substitutions to "mark" them and to assign them an internal node in the tree.
 An example is the late-Tertiary radiation of mammalian orders, after the fairly quick establishment of cold water around the Earth's poles, combined with that of the hot tropics.
 Several published mammalian phylogenetic trees contain unresolved spines or backbones.
-On the other hand, _gene trees_ (used for studying gene families, see below) may also contain polytomies and they are usually considered as soft (the data is not decisive enough to infer a branching order).
+On the other hand, [_gene trees_](orthologsandparalogs) (used for studying gene families) may also contain polytomies and they are usually considered as soft (the data is not decisive enough to infer a branching order).
 _Whole genome duplications_ (auto-polyploidisations) are fairly well known in the evolution of plants and following such an event pairs of genes can be expected to form instantaneously, i.e., without accumulating unique substitutions, and may result in hard polytomies.
-%#% Replace (see below) with a referral to a specific section.

 :::{figure} images/Week3/polytomies.png
 :alt: Hard and soft polytomies
 :width: 60%